Home

 QurAlis is breaking through the barriers of science in our quest to bring much-needed precision therapies to patients.

 We are focused on patients who have loss of STATHMIN-2 (STMN2), and patients who have a loss of Kv7, as well as patients with TDP-43 gain-of-function toxicity and autophagy impairment.
-The QurAlis team is leveraging insights, platforms, and successes in ALS to collaborate and expand our pipeline to other neurodegenerative diseases, such as FTD.
+The QurAlis team is leveraging insights, platforms, and successes in ALS to collaborate and expand our pipeline to other neurodegenerative and neurological diseases, such as FTD.

 Our lead therapeutic product candidates are: